 The city will hold a commemorative ceremony at the Locust Ave Firehouse beginning at 3 p.m.

 As is tradition, six flags will fly at City Hall to commemorate the six White Plains residents who died on September 11, 2001.
 The ceremony will take place at Liberty Park on Lake Street.
-The traditional laying of wreaths and solemn reflections and memories will be laid at the city’s 9/11 memorial.
+The traditional laying of wreaths and solemn reflections and memories will take place at the city’s 9/11 memorial.

 Yorktown will hold its 9/11 ceremony at the Yorktown 9/11 monument next to the John C. Hart Memorial Library.
 The commemoration ceremony will also be webcasted on the town’s Facebook page.

-Once again, Volunteer New York! hosts a bevy of community projects throughout Westchester County as part of its Serve + Remember campaign from September 8-10.
-Events include park community gardening, creating literacy kits, wildflower woods clean-up, making blankets for Project Linus or cards for active military at Iona College or Westchester Community College, and more.
+Once again, Volunteer New York! hosts a bevy of community projects throughout Westchester County as part of its Serve + Remember campaign on September 11.
+Events include creating blankets for children in hospitals, crafting cards for troops, making sandwiches, learning hands-only CPR, and more.

 Related: Westchester Families Remember the Loved Ones They Lost on 9/11